Key City Steampunk Mask Policy

 - Should contain a nose wire to prevent air from escaping out the top of the mask

-In the event you are fully vaccinated, which is two weeks after receiving either the 2nd of the two dose vaccine, or 2 weeks after the 1 dose vaccine, and are comfortable doing so, you are allowed to not wear a mask at the event.
-In order to be allowed attendance without a mask, the following criteria must be met
+In the event you are fully vaccinated, which is two weeks after receiving either the 2nd of the two dose vaccine, or 2 weeks after the 1 dose vaccine, and are comfortable doing so, you are allowed to not wear a mask at the event providing specific criteria is met.

 - Have provided physical proof of vaccination, which is the physical card itself showing your vaccination dates at the Registration Desk of the Event.
 We will not accept screen shots or photocopies of the card.
 This is solely to provide authenticity of vaccination.